maixezer/KUPaypal/README.md

 <h2> Scenario Login failed</h2>
 <h3>Login Failed</h3>
 <h4>Precondition</h4>
--The user provides invalid login parameters Precondition should be identical with the condition of the extension point
+- The user provides invalid login parameters Precondition should be identical with the condition of the extension point
 <h4>Main success scenario</h4>
 1.System redirects the User to the Login page
 2.System informs the User that he/she typed a non-registered user name
 <h3>Login without Registration</h3>
 <h4>Precondition</h4>
+- The User typed a non-registered user name
+-
--The User typed a non-registered user name Precondition should refine the precondition of Login Failed
+Precondition should refine the precondition of Login Failed
 <h4>Main success scenario</h4>
 1. System redirects the User to the Login page